08 Oct 2019

 “Ships owners will need to comply very quickly with new regulations and also respond to the effect of the Poseidon Principles which will impact upon chartering decisions fairly rapidly”.

-Moving to a low-sulphur fuel will add significant costs to vessel operations, which will need to be paid for by someone.
+Moving to a low-sulfur fuel will add significant costs to vessel operations, which will need to be paid for by someone.
 That is likely to be the consumer.
 So, the technology is there to reduce emissions and benefit the planet, but it will come at great cost.

 *The Poseidon Principles establish a framework for assessing and disclosing the climate alignment of ship finance portfolios.
 They set a benchmark for what it means to be a responsible bank in the maritime sector and provide actionable guidance on how to achieve this. poseidonprinciples.org